 As for Seasons, there is no need to add translations to this menu as these are just backend settings.

 Now you are ready to add accommodation types!
-Once all the taxonomy and posts are translated, you are free to translate your rentals – add description in a target language and images, then simply choose items from the previously translated taxonomy (amenities, categories, tags, services, bed types).
+Once all the taxonomy and posts are translated, you are free to translate your rentals – add the description in a target language and images, then simply choose items from the previously translated taxonomy (amenities, categories, tags, services, bed types).

 Now it’s time to translate your rates.
 For this, go to Rates > Edit > select the accommodation type and translate rate descriptions.
 There is no need to edit prices, so WPML will offer you to translate a rate description only.

-Disclosure: this page contains external affiliate links and we may be paid commission if you buy products featured above.
+Disclosure: this page contains external affiliate links and we may be paid commission if you buy the products featured above.
 The thoughts on this page are our own and have not been based on the payment.